Nortriptyline for ADHD

 (Dosage instructions of the attending physician alone are decisive!)

 Compared to imipramine, nortriptyline has a more activating / drive-enhancing effect.
 Nortriptyline is therefore indicated for ADHD-I (without hyperactivity).
-The administration of nortriptyline to ADHD-HI sufferers (with hyperactivity) can trigger aggression or jitteriness.
+The administration of nortriptyline to people with ADHD-HI (with hyperactivity) can trigger aggression or jitteriness.

 In very rare cases, nortriptyline can trigger depression as a side effect.
 This can be triggered in particular by an overdose or rapid starting and stopping.

-Many ADHD sufferers report that nortriptyline works very well in the first few days of taking it.
+A number of people with ADHD report that nortriptyline works very well in the first few days of taking it.
 As with imipramine, the effect is that the “green zone” between overload and underload becomes wider.
 However, this effect diminishes after 2 to 4 weeks.

 This could indicate a down- or upregulation of receptors.

-One patient reported that taking the drug for 2 days at a time followed by a 2-day break counteracted the decrease in effect.
-This could possibly indicate that in ADHD there could be a problem of phasic rather than tonic noradrenaline availability.
+One person with ADHD reported that taking it for 2 days at a time followed by a 2-day break counteracted the wearing off effect.
+This could possibly indicate that there may be a problem with phasic rather than tonic noradrenaline availability in ADHD.

 As is known from the use of SSRIs, prolonged use of serotonin reuptake inhibitors is regularly associated with receptor adaptation (up- or downregulation), as the antidepressant effect usually only sets in after a few weeks.
 This is different with a low dose of SSRIs to reduce impulsivity problems, which have an immediate effect.